Order Ventilators, Feeding Tubes, and Other End-of-Life Questions at CPH

 If one method proves burdensome, we should not automatically withdraw all foods and fluid.
 Other methods of assisted nutrition and hydration may be possible.
 Some helpless patients are tube fed, not because they can’t swallow food, but simply because tube feeding is cheaper and easier for the healthcare provider.

 We must provide counsel and spiritual support for the person who has a fear of being supported by feeding tubes so that they may have an appreciation for the gift of life, in spite of possible suffering.
-Studies show a favorable view of medically-assisted nutrition and hydration among patients and families who have actually experienced such procedures.
+In today’s digital age, this guidance extends beyond physical concerns to include moral and ethical dilemmas brought about by modern technology, such as the growing prevalence of crypto gambling sites, which often exploit vulnerable individuals.
+These challenges require us to emphasize the inherent value of life and the importance of making choices that honor one’s well-being, ensuring that both physical and spiritual nourishment remain central to our care.
+Studies show a favorable view of medically-assisted nutrition and hydration among patients and families who have actually experienced such procedures, reinforcing the need for compassionate, informed support in every aspect of life.

 Do patients in a “persistent vegetative state” (PVS) represent a special case?